Overview

 Management framework

-The feral horse management framework recognizes the importance of feral horses and their place on the landscape.
+The feral horse management framework recognizes the presence of feral horses on the landscape.

 Management frameworks are essential to protect Alberta’s wildlife, grazing animals and biodiversity.
 Without a framework in place, feral horses can negatively impact wildlife, birds, fish, cattle and vegetation.

 All game and livestock species who utilize our ecosystems have management plans.
-From trout to bighorn sheep and grizzly bears, we develop management plans to ensure the ongoing sustainability species and ecosystems in which they reside.
+From trout to bighorn sheep and grizzly bears, we develop management plans to ensure the ongoing sustainability of each species and the ecosystems in which they reside.

 Feral horses are part of Alberta’s rich history.
 The objective of the management framework is to manage feral horse populations sustainably, while continuing to ensure wildlife and natural resources are protected.